 Finish your product description by including social proof if you can (a quote, reviews, or award).

 Online shoppers trust recommendations from other consumers above anything else!
 In general, shoppers rely more heavily on reviews when looking for specific products.
-But what product types affect the riskiness of a purchase the most, and therefor make ratings and reviews even more important?
+But what product types affect the riskiness of purchase the most and making ratings and reviews even more important?

-When the price of a product is higher, there is more risk involved in the consumer’s decision and the customer takes more time and effort before buying the higher priced product.
-Having more information via reviews helps reducing that risk.
+When the price of a product is higher, there is more risk involved in the consumer’s decision, and the customer takes more time and effort before buying the higher-priced product.
+Having more information via reviews helps to reduce that risk.

 New products or seasonal products

-How much the product affects health and safety is another important factor that influences the importance of reviews during the buying decision process.
-For example, a shopper will likely read more reviews when purchasing a new car seat for her child, compared to purchasing toilet paper.
+How much the product affects health and safety is another important factor influencing the importance of reviews during the buying decision process.
+For example, a shopper will likely read more reviews when purchasing a new car seat for her child than purchasing toilet paper.